CaoAssignments/cse12-sp20-pa6-PriorityQueue-starter/README.md

                 <li>MyMinHeap no-arg constructor: initializes <code>list</code> to be empty. </li>
                 <li>MyMinHeap second constructor: call with some <code>Collection</code>, initializes <code>list</code> appropriately. </li>
                     <br>
                     <b> For these helper methods (in the sanity test and their respective testers), <code>list</code> may not be initially valid and also may not be valid afterward.
-Remember that our helper methods do not want to check as they are used in the middle of other operations.
+Remember that our helper methods do not want to check as these helper methods are used in the middle of other operations.
 Even though some of these <code>list</code> states will never be valid even in the middle of an operation of your implementation, they may be possible in someone else's implementation, so the helper methods should not perform any checks. </b>
                     <li>MyMinHeap swap: <code>list</code> is {3,1,2}, call with args (0,1), <code>list</code> becomes {1,3,2}. </li>
                     <li>MyMinHeap getParentIdx: call with args (1), returns 0. </li>
                     <li>MyMinHeap getLeftChildIdx: call with args (0), returns 1. </li>